hajdan42/ITT20_Airportdust/README.md

 ## Libraries
-In this project, a number of Python libraries were used for model construction, mathematical calculations, plotting and data manipulation (including the standard numpy, matplotlib, pandas, scipy etc)
+In this project, several Python libraries were used for model construction, mathematical calculations, plotting and data manipulation (including the standard numpy, matplotlib, pandas, scipy etc)

 ## Interface instructions
 To create the conda environment one can install it via a dependencies file command: